 In the words of Rachel Khoo of the Little Paris Kitchen, a “croque monsieur is essentially a toasted cheese and ham sandwich.
 Put a fried egg on top and you’ve got a croque madame (the egg is supposed to resemble a lady’s hat).
 What makes the difference between a toasted cheese and ham sandwich and a croque of any sort is the cheese—in a croque, it comes in the form of a creamy cheese sauce.”
 And in her croque madame muffins recipe that follows, she melds all the components of the Paris classic in topsy-turvy fashion.
 And it works to brilliant effect—trust us, this is how you want to make eggs for a crowd.
-This recipe has been updated.
 Originally published March 28, 2013.–Renee Schettler Rossi

 Special Equipment: Jumbo muffin tin or 6 ramekins

 - 30 M

 - 50 M

 - Makes 6